CIS-566-Fall-2023/final-project/README.md

 #### Inspiration/reference:

-My inspiration comes from the buildings around me.
 Specifically, I aim to reference the architectural style of flat-roof conjoined rowhouses that are [distinctive to Philadelphia](https://philadelphiaencyclopedia.org/essays/row-houses/).

 <p align="center">
 <img width="600" alt="image" src="https://github.com/sherryli02/final-project/assets/97941858/588fd1c7-869c-47c5-be21-4cd627137c96">
 </p>

-I want to have a substantial degree of realism, but not to the point of hyperrealism.
-Stylistically, I want to match the environments of animated films and games that have stylized characters but much more realistic buildings.
+My goal is to achieve a substantial degree of realism, though not to the point of hyperrealism.
+Stylistically, I aim to match the environments of animated films and games with stylized characters but much more realistic buildings.

 <p align="center">
 <img width="600" alt="image" src="https://github.com/sherryli02/final-project/assets/97941858/6e32bf31-babb-4b7f-b2c9-988345c570a5">